eastandwestwind/notes/_posts/2017-01-02-learningdev.md

 Then we cast a wider net, into [How does the Internet work?](https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm), which details the infrastructure of the internet, from protocol stacks as a structure, to routing, to common application protocols.

+[Networking for web developers](https://www.udacity.com/course/networking-for-web-developers--ud256), 2 weeks-long Udacity course, gives a practical introduction of tools that would allow me to explore under the hood of the web.
+This should strengthen my understanding of how the internet works by using real tools.

 2 books I thought would be great supplementary reading material follow: one detailing the fundamentals of operating systems through to how applications are compiled and executed, [Computer Science from the Bottom Up](http://feederio.com/files/book/14825303521699_27b3feca45ef47b0b77c9aa0a1565b0a.pdf), and the other taking more of an electrical engineering approach, connecting hardware to software on a granular level, [Code: The Hidden Language of Computer Hardware and Software](https://bobcarp.files.wordpress.com/2014/07/code-charles-petzold.pdf).

 I don't intend to read the first book front-to-back, rather gaining a thorough understanding of a couple main points: understand VM, CPU, binary, learn basic C, write a program with a seg fault, learn what a stack overflow really is.